hapax/hapax.github.io/assets/simple-physics.md

 Physics is ultimately about experimental measurements.
 Take some object, maybe an old pumpkin, and poke or prod it with a measuring device.
-The device returns a number, and the *dimension* is what the number doesn't tell you: what *physical property* probed by that device.
+The device returns a number, but that's now what interests us;
-If we compare the width of the pumpkin to a ruler, for instance, the dimension is the length.
+instead, we want to know the *physical property* probed by that device.
-If we put it on some scales, its mass.
+This is what we mean by *dimension*.
-If we see how long it takes to rot, its time.
+For instance, if we compare the width of the pumpkin to a ruler, the dimension is the length, if we put it on some scales it's the mass, and if we time how long it takes to rot, the dimension is time.

 The basic dimensions we have just mentioned are *length* ($L$), *time* ($T$) and *mass* ($M$).
 In general, we use brackets $[\cdot]$ to denote the dimension of a